EVilm1/trade-republic-scraper-to-google-sheets/README.md

 ## 7) Security Notes

 - Your PIN is never stored.
-- The login process always asks for your 2FA code, just like when you log in online
+- The login process always asks for your 2FA code, just like when you log in online.
-- Phone number is saved locally in `config.ini`
+- Phone number is saved locally in `config.ini`.
-- Authentication uses Trade Republic official web endpoints
+- Authentication uses Trade Republic official web endpoints.